 Read the information below to learn more about endodontics.
-Use our online Appointment Request form or call our Torrance office for an appointment with Dr. Safa, Dr. Anderson, Dr. Vu, Dr. Hutchens or Dr. Vahora: Torrance Endodontix Office Phone Number 310-325-3636.
+Use our online Appointment Request form or call our Torrance office for an appointment with Dr. Safa, Dr. Vu, Dr. Hutchens or Dr. Vahora: Torrance Endodontix Office Phone Number 310-325-3636.

 What is endodontics?